BeepBoopHQ/beepboop-js/README.md

 ## The beepboop bot management node module

-beepboop-js allows bot developers to run on the [Beep Boop HQ](http://beepboophq.com) bot hosing platform and support multiple teams from a single bot process.
+beepboop-js allows bot developers to run on the [Beep Boop HQ](http://beepboophq.com) bot hosting platform and support multiple teams from a single bot process.
 Simply require 'beepboop' in your bot project and listen for events indicating a user has requested your bot to be added, updated, or removed from their team.

 If you are using [Botkit](http://github.com/howdyai/botkit), we recommend using [beepboop-botkit](http://github.com/BeepBoopHQ/beepboop-botkit) as spawning and connecting to teams is handled for you.